devmoek/moek-blog/content/blog/freelance-offie/index.md

 ---
 title: Freelance vs Office?
 date: "2022-05-01T22:12:03.284Z"
-description: "Is it really effective to have a full-time job and right after the job completing orders on freelance?"
+description: "Is it really effective to have a full-time job and right after the job complete orders on freelance?"
 featuredImage: ../../images/gatsby-icon.png
 ---